matthewlukebyrne/flutterFirebaseAPIProject/README.md

 # flutterfinaldevproject_x17138744

 A Flutter project.
 A Firebase application in combination with Flutter and for mobile web development.
-Signing in and out with Firbase Auth.
+Signing in and out with Firebase Auth.

 # Content